jerrod-lessel/scar-threshold/METHODS.md

 **Burn severity from two satellite pictures.** Healthy vegetation reflects near infrared light strongly and shortwave infrared weakly.
 Burned ground does the opposite.
 The Normalised Burn Ratio combines those two bands into a single number, and subtracting the after picture from the before picture gives dNBR, which is a map of how much changed.

-Two pictures taken 40 days apart also differ for boring reasons: sun angle, atmosphere, slight seasonal change.
+Two pictures taken weeks apart also differ for boring reasons: sun angle, atmosphere, slight seasonal change.
 So the pipeline looks at unburned land in a ring around the fire, where the answer should be zero, and measures what it actually says.
 Whatever that is, is the bias, and it gets subtracted from everything.
 On the Bridge Fire it came out at -5.05, which is tiny, mostly because both scenes came from the same satellite in the same dry season.
+On Borel it came out at -32.82, over six times larger, because that scene pair straddles a month of high summer.
+The step matters more on some fires than others and cannot be skipped on the evidence of the easy ones.

 **Choosing the scenes.** For every candidate date in the search windows, the notebook measures how much of the perimeter the tiles cover and how much cloud and snow the Sentinel-2 scene classification shows inside the perimeter, rather than the whole-scene cloud figure, which can be high while the fire itself is clear.
 It then suggests the earliest clean post-fire date paired with the latest clean pre-fire date from the same satellite.
 A date set in the configuration always overrides the suggestion.
-The scene classification often misses smoke, so the dNBR map is still checked by eye, and the suggestion cannot know when a fire stopped growing (see the Line Fire results).
+The scene classification often misses smoke, so the dNBR map is still checked by eye, and the suggestion cannot know when a fire stopped growing (see the Line Fire results) or when crews are still working flare-ups inside a contained perimeter (see Borel).

 **Slope from an elevation model.** Slope is computed with Horn's method, the same 3x3 kernel that GDAL and ArcGIS use, so the numbers are comparable to standard GIS output.